sgajbi/portfolio-analytics-system/docs/RFCs/RFC 017 - Position-Level Analytics API.md

 ## 1\.
 Summary (TL;DR)

-This RFC proposes the creation of a new, configurable endpoint, **`POST /portfolios/{portfolio_id}/positions-analytics`**, within the `query-service`.
+This RFC approves the creation of a new, configurable endpoint, **`POST /portfolios/{portfolio_id}/positions-analytics`**, within the `query-service`.
 This endpoint will provide a comprehensive, on-the-fly analytical view of each individual position within a portfolio.

 The new feature will enrich each position with key metrics, including **performance (TWR), total income, held since date, and portfolio weight**, along with a full set of instrument reference data.
 All analytics will be calculated in both the instrument's local currency and the portfolio's base currency.
 The design reuses the existing `performance-calculator-engine`, adheres to the system's **epoch-aware** data consistency model, and follows the established architectural pattern of stateless, on-demand calculations.